Our employees, our number one asset

 For many years now, ATR has been committed to a voluntary and sustainable approach to equality and professional diversity, beyond the legal and regulatory obligations in this area.
 It aims to promote a balance between family and working life, and to ensure a principle of equity between the progress of women and men and equal treatment with equivalent qualifications, skills and experience.

-Strong to these honourable results, ATR is committed to actively pursuing its efforts and reaffirms its commitment to maintain policies and actions that make it possible to apply the principle of equal treatment between men and women in practice throughout their professional careers within the company.
+Aware of the importance to go further, ATR is committed to actively pursuing its efforts and reaffirms its commitment to maintain policies and actions that make it possible to apply the principle of equal treatment between men and women in practice throughout their professional careers within the company.
+Objectives have been set to improve our score regarding the index of professional equity in the coming years.

 The index is calculated from 5 indicators, which are detailed below: